May 2026

 This retailer sells running shoes and built its store from them

-RetailTrends covers the RunnersWorld Eindhoven launch and circular store concept.
+RetailTrends covers the Runnersworld Eindhoven launch and circular store concept.

 Read at RetailTrends →

-RunnersWorld furnishes store with recycled running shoes
+Runnersworld furnishes store with recycled running shoes

 Duurzaam Ondernemen reports on how 22,000 pairs of running shoes were transformed into furniture and fixtures for the new circular concept store.